-(S/NF/SS-3) Overall data correlations for all SUN STREAK operational and operational simulation projects performed since 1986 are shown in figure 5.
-These results were obtained by averaging the data entered on the summary data evaluation sheets for each project primarily for two data categories (i.e. large scale and small scale).
-The top lines on the bar charts reflect data averages obtained from the proven or experienced viewer.
-For some projects, especially some of the CN and CI projects, the distinction between large scale and small scale is not clearcut and this differentiation may not be too important.
-For the predictive category and most of the CN data, data correlations were based on a hit/miss calculation.
+(S/NF/SS-3) Overall data correlations for all SUN STREAK operational and operational simulation projects performed since 1986 are shown in Figure 5.
+These results were obtained by averaging the data entered on the Summary Data Evaluation sheets for each project primarily for two data categories (i.e. large scale and small scale object and function).
+The top lines on the bar charts reflect data averages obtained from the proven or experienced viewers.
+For some projects, especially some of the CN and CI projects, the distinction between large scale and small scale is not clearcut; furthermore, this differentiation may not be too important.
+For the predictive category and most of the CN projects, data correlations were based mainly on a hit/miss calculation.

 (S/NF/SS-3) Figure 5 indicates that, on the average, data from proven SUN STREAK viewers for S/T projects will tend to have a 20 percent to 30 percent correlation with ground truth for small scale targets, and a 30 percent to 50 percent correlation with ground truth for large scale target features.
 Likewise, for CT or CN projects, about 20 percent to 50 percent of SUN STREAK data would be expected to correlate with ground truth.
-Caution must be exercised in interpreting this data, however, since the data base with many ground truth is quite low.
-Even though the data base is also small for CI and document reading projects, SUN STREAK data shows a 40 percent to 60 percent correlation level with ground truth for these projects.
-The document reading projects were, however, carefully isolated and is a known or designated location.
-Predictive data of the complex event type (e.g., political/military situations or long term) shows a low data correlation (i.e., reliability) of about 10 percent or less.
+Caution must be exercised in interpreting this data, however, since the database with known ground truth is quite low in these categories.
+For CI and Document Reading projects, SUN STREAK data shows a 40 percent to 60 percent correlation level with ground truth; however the size of this database is also quite. low.
+The Document Reading projects were, however, carefully isolated and in a known or designated location.
+Predictive data of the complex event type (e.g., political/military situations) shows a very low data correlation (i.e., reliability) of about 10 percent or less.

-(S/NF/SS-3) If all SUN STREAK projects are averaged together, as shown in figure 6, data correlation would range from about 20 percent for small scale aspects to about 40 percent for large scale aspects.
-While "averaging" such data may indicate overall results in the long run, such averaging tends to washout those results that have singular high merit, such as the identification several months in advance of a specific area in the U.S. where a fugitive was later found.
-In this case, SUN STREAK data was not acted upon; fortunately, the fugitive was abducted through other means.
+(S/NF/SS-3) If all SUN STREAK projects are averaged together, as shown in Figure 6, data correlation would range from about 20 percent for small scale aspects to about 40 percent for large scale aspects.
+While "averaging" such data may indicate overall results in the long run, such averaging tends to washout those results that have singular high merit, such as the identification several months in advance of a specific area in the US where a fugitive was later found.
+In this case, SUN STREAK data was not acted upon; fortunately, the fugitive was nevertheless abducted in this area due to the alertness of a local law enforcement official.